taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 function mapDispatchToPropsCreate(dispatch) {
   return {
 # leanpub-start-insert
-    onAddTodo: name => dispatch(doAddTodoWithNotification(uuid(), name)),
+    onAddTodo: name => dispatch(
+      doAddTodoWithNotification(uuid(), name)
+    ),
 # leanpub-end-insert
   };
 }
 ~~~~~~~~

 That's it.
-Your notifications should work and hide after five seconds.
+Your notifications should work and hide after five seconds now.
 Basically, you have built the foundation for a notification system in your Todo application.
 You can use it for other actions, too.
-The project can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/9.0.0).
+For instance, when completing a todo item you could trigger a notification too.
+The project can be found again in this [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/9.0.0).

 ## Asynchronous Actions Alternatives

 The whole concept around asynchronous actions led to a handful of libraries which solve this particular issue.
 Redux Thunk was only the first one introduced by Dan Abramov.
 However, he agrees that there are use cases where Redux Thunk doesn't solve the problem in an efficient way.
 Redux Thunk can be used when you encounter a use case for asynchronous actions for the first time.
 But when there are more complex scenarios involved, you can use advanced solutions beyond Redux Thunk.

 All of these solutions address the problem as side-effects in Redux.
 Asynchronous actions are used to deal with those side-effects.
-They are most often used when performing impure operations: fetching data from an API, delaying an execution or accessing the browser cache.
+They are most often used when performing impure operations which happen to be often asynchronous too: fetching data from an API, delaying an execution (e.g. hiding a notification), or accessing the browser cache.
 All these operations are asynchronous and impure, hence are solved with asynchronous actions.
 In an application, that uses the functional programming paradigm, you want to have all these impure operations on the edge of your application.
 You don't want to have these close to your core application.

-This chapter briefly shows the alternatives that you could use instead of Redux Thunk.
+This chapter briefly shows the alternatives that you can use instead of Redux Thunk.
 Among all the different alternatives, I only want to introduce you to the most popular and innovative ones.

 ### Redux Saga

 [Redux Saga](https://github.com/redux-saga/redux-saga) is the most popular asynchronous actions library for Redux. *"The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects."* Basically, it outsources the impure operations into separate threads.
 These threads can be started, paused or cancelled with plain Redux actions from your core application.
 Thereby, threads in Redux Saga make it simple to keep your side-effects away from your core application.
 However, threads can dispatch actions and have access to the state though.

 Redux Saga uses [JavaScript ES6 Generators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Generator) as underlying technology.
 That's why the code reads like synchronous code.
-You avoid to have callbacks.
+You avoid it having callback functions.
 The advantage over Redux Thunk is that your actions stay pure and thus they can be tested well.

 Apart from Redux Thunk and Redux Sage, there are other side-effect libraries for Redux.
 If you want to try out observables in JavaScript, you could give [Redux Observable](https://github.com/redux-observable/redux-observable) a shot.
 It builds up on RxJS, a generic library for reactive programming.
 If you are interested in another library that uses reactive programming principles, too, you can try [Redux Cycles](https://github.com/cyclejs-community/redux-cycles).

 In conclusion, as you can see, all these libraries, Redux Saga, Redux Observable and Redux Cycles, make use of different techniques in JavaScript.
-You can give them a shot to experiment with recent JavaScript technologies: generators or observables.
-The whole ecosystem around asynchronous actions is a great playground to try new things in JavaScript.
+You can give them a try to experiment with recent JavaScript technologies: generators or observables.
+The whole ecosystem around asynchronous actions is a great playground to try new things in JavaScript in the end.

 ### Hands On: Todo with Redux Saga